slsa-framework/slsa/CONTRIBUTING.md

 ## Finding a good first issue

-If you want to start helping but are unsure which issue might be good - you can look for issues with the label "website" if you have CSS or design knowledge, these changes do not require in depth understanding of the SLSA specifications.
+If you want to start helping but are unsure which issue might be good - you can look for issues with the label [`website`](https://github.com/slsa-framework/slsa/labels/website) if you have CSS or design knowledge, these changes do not require in depth understanding of the SLSA specifications.

 Alternately you can look for issues with a "shovel-ready" label, these should be well-defined and ready to be worked on.